Killer toy: Child's Play and contemporary killer toys

 The development of animatronics allowed for more sophisticated killer toy characters beginning in the 1980s.
 The film Child's Play (1988) popularized killer toy films and established its killer doll, Chucky, as a defining example of the killer doll in popular culture.
 This incarnation of the killer doll incorporated many of the ideas that defined such characters, including the subversion of childhood innocence, the share of agency between the toy and a child, and the emergence of the occult into the living world.
 The film was distinct in the source of its killer toy; rather than an undefined demonic presence, the character of Chucky is created in the physical world from a previously established character.
 Child's Play defined the genre, inspiring numerous successors and other similar films.
-Killer doll films proliferated over the following years, including further Child's Play films, the Puppet Master film series, and Dolly Dearest (1991).
+Killer doll films proliferated over the following years, including further Child's Play films, the Puppet Master film series, Dolly Dearest (1991), and Pinocchio's Revenge (1996).

 Saw (2004) modified the idea of the killer toy by portraying its ventriloquist dummy, Billy the Puppet, as a lifeless messenger used by the film's antagonist.
 By the 2010s, the killer doll became a cliché of horror stock characters.
-The killer doll Annabelle, alleged based on a a real haunted doll, was prominent in the 2010s.
+The killer doll Annabelle, allegedly based on a real haunted doll, was prominent in the 2010s.
 The character was created for The Conjuring (2013) before receiving a dedicated film series within the Conjuring franchise.
-In 2016, fiction anthologist Ellen Datlow published Doll Collection as the first book that specifically collected killer toy fiction.
+In 2016, fiction anthologist Ellen Datlow published The Doll Collection as the first book that specifically collected killer toy fiction.

 Beginning in the 2010s, killer toy fiction increasingly emphasized artificial intelligence over occultism as the cause of killer dolls.
 The Child's Play remake (2019) introduced Chucky as a product of technology rather than occultism.
 M3GAN (2022) incorporated similar themes, inverting the tradition of making a doll look more humanlike by taking a human actress and making her look less humanlike.